Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 • Communicate as part of a salon teamSHBXIND002

-Learn through a combination of classroom based, online and/or workplace activity.
-For example, you may participate in scheduled classroom activity, have an element of self-directed learning with online content, and/or receive supervised training while on the job, doing work experience, or on placement.
+Learn through a combination of on-campus classroom, virtual classroom, online, and/or workplace activity.
+For example, you may participate in scheduled face-to-face or virtual classroom activity, have an element of self-directed learning with online content, and/or receive supervised training while on the job, doing work experience, or on placement.

 Classroom activity will be scheduled, but online learning can provide more flexibility.
 Teacher support will be provided for all study.
 Access to a computer with an internet connection is required.